-Fascial Stretch Therapy (FST) is a manual table based therapy that has been called by Charles Barkley, “the best stretch of my life”.
+Fascial Stretch Therapy (FST) is a manual table-based therapy that has been called by Charles Barkley, “the best stretch of my life”.

 FST targets fascia, the most prevalent tissue in the body.
 Fascia is found around the muscles, joints, arteries, veins, the brain, and the spinal cord.
 The stretch helps reduce pressure and release stored stress in the fascia, improving circulation and flexibility while boosting energy.
-The key to unlocking your fascia is traction – which creates space in your joints to help them move better and PNF (proprioceptive neuromuscular facilitation) to allow for a deeper stretch without causing any pain.
+The key to unlocking your fascia is traction – which creates space in your joints to help them move better and PNF (proprioceptive neuromuscular facilitation) allows for a deeper stretch without causing any pain.

 Let’s talk about 3 Reasons why FST needs to be in your fitness routine!

 In today’s society, most of us struggle with poor posture.
 We just aren’t built to sit all day over a keyboard or cellphone!
 Poor posture can also lead to inefficient form in the gym.
 If the muscles become too tight, the body will look for the easiest path to perform an exercise.
 This can lead to compensatory injuries, soreness, and less muscle growth.
 How can fascial stretch therapy help?
 FST is like hitting the reset button – FST will help retrain and relax the muscles that have begun to overcompensate.